Career Services: For Students & Alumni

 Golden Gate University Group

 GGU's official "members-only" group on the popular professional networking site, LinkedIn.
-By joining GGU's LinkedIn group, you can view a list of other group members and access tools that facilitate connecting with former or current GGU colleagues, classmates and and faculty.
+By joining GGU's LinkedIn group, you can view a list of other group members and access tools that facilitate connecting with former or current GGU colleagues, classmates, and faculty.
 Please be sure to note your affiliation with GGU in your profile in order to join the group.

 Tips and best practices to get you started with LinkedIn: